bzimonja/BCM_Delivery/README.md

     Returns a JSON file in the format:
     {"code": <0 if success, positive int based on error>, "message": <corresponding error message>}

+#FRONTEND

+/bcm_frontend contains the HTML, CSS and JS files for the frontend

+index.html shows the board of all the current trucks in their lane.

+/html/bob.html shows the status for an individual driver.
+He can see the other drivers in their lanes.

+If he chooses a new status from the dropdown, it will be updated and refreshed.